Diabetes and menopause may team up for varied effects on your body. Here's what to expect — and how to stay in control.By Mayo Clinic Staff

 If weight gain is a problem, a registered dietitian can help you revise your meal plans.
-For some women, hormone therapy may be a good option.
+Hormone replacement therapy might be a good option, too.

 Having diabetes while going through menopause can be a twin challenge.
 Work closely with your doctor to ease the transition.

-- Diabetes and sexual and urologic problems.
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems/sexual-urologic-problems.
-Accessed Jan.
-11, 2017.
+- Diabetes, sexual, & bladder problems.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems/sexual-bladder-problems.
+Accessed July 9, 2019.

-- What is diabetes?
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/what-is-diabetes.
-Accessed Jan.
-11, 2017.
+- Managing diabetes.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/managing-diabetes.
+Accessed July 9, 2019.